farmOS/farmOS/docs/guide/areas.md

   <source src="/demo/kml-import.mp4" type="video/mp4">
 </video>

+### Exporting a KML file

+KML files can be exported from both areas and logs.
+Open the main Areas list, or any list of logs, select one or more, and click the "KML" button that appears at the bottom.

 ## Remember to save!

 When you're done modifying your area, remember to click the Save button at the